ISModernity/Modernity/README.md

 ### Important Information

-- Each folder containing a Program has a .txt file with a brief description.
+- Each folder containing a Program has a `.txt` file with a brief description.
 - Anyone can Read/Write.
-- Examples will be put in example.file_extension.
+- Examples will be put in `example.file_extension`.
-- Mains will be put in main.file_extension.
+- Mains will be put in `main.file_extension`.
-- If you want to add a file, put your initials, initials_example.file_extension.
+- If you want to add a file, put your initials, `initials_example.file_extension`.
-- Most files will be in .asm, and compiled and linked to an .o, and .bin files.
+- Most files will be in `.asm`, and compiled and linked to an `.o`, and `.bin` files.

 Nice Project!
 <p><br>